Semmanipatti: History

 Semminipatti village comes under the control of its own administrative office as well as vadipatti tehsil (known as taluk) office.
 Semminipatti village has one Government forest office for controlling the Sirumalai hills.
 The hills have famous waterfalls and controlled near by village (Kutladampatti) administrative office.
 There are 600 families, all of the Hindu religion.

 Semminipatti does not have its own post office or police station.
 The village is served by the post office in nearby Katchaikatti village, whilst Vadipatti police station is responsible for Semmanipatti.

 Two decades ago Semminipatti was famous for Khap generally known as panchayats.
-Its always performed in chavadi (Temple as well as resting place for farmers who worked hard in days and taking rests in evening till midnight), chavadi is located in the centre place (mostly known as assembly place) of village.
+It's always performed in chavadi (Temple as well as resting place for farmers who worked hard in days and taking rests in evening till midnight), chavadi is located in the centre place (mostly known as assembly place) of village.
 For past 10 years there is no panchayats performed in this village after the Indian Supreme Court has declared illegal ‘khap panchayats' which often decree or encourage honour killings or other institutionalised atrocities against boys and girls of different castes and religions who wish to get married or have married.

 Economy

-All the families mostly depend on Agriculture.
+All the families mostly depend on agriculture.
 Semminipatti is the largest producer of coconuts for vadipatti weekly market (formerly known as chandhai).
 The farmers are producing the rice, groundnuts (peanuts), sugarcane, banana, brinjal, tomatoes, onions, cottons, fruits like mangoes, sapota, black grapes and flowers like jasmine.

-The village has nearly 7 bricks manufacturing unit.
+The village has nearly 7 bricks manufacturing units.
 It exports bricks to various cities in Tamil Nadu.
 And some section of people working in bricks manufacturing unit.
-The village has 2 Blue metal Quarry.
+The village has 2 blue metal quarries.

-Some section of people prefer to taking the jobs in coimbatore and tirupur cotton mills. some are working in chennai and other parts of country.
+Some section of people prefer to taking the jobs in coimbatore and tirupur cotton mills.
+Some are working in chennai and other parts of country.

 Most of the young man prefer to join the indian Army and police service after their Intermediate class.
 This village has nearly 12 serving indian Army Soldiers and 10 Retired indian Army personnel.

-Semminipatti has 8 coffee cafe, 10 grocery store, 1 tailoring shop and 1 barbershop.
+Semminipatti has 8 coffee cafes, 10 grocery stores, 1 tailoring shop and 1 barbershop.

 Transport

 People can reach semminipatti through bus route only. semminipatti has no railway station or Airport.

-Through Bus, There is often mini bus from vadipatti to semminipatti for the interval of 20 minutes. vadipatti is 3 km from semminipatti and well connected with National Highway.
+Through Bus, there is often mini bus from vadipatti to semminipatti for the interval of 20 minutes. vadipatti is 3 km from semminipatti and well connected with National Highway.
 Also people can reach from madurai and dindigul through vadipatti.